Skip to main content

 Set-NetConnectionProfile -NetworkCategory Private (In private network)

-Enable-PSRemoting from powershell on the systems where you want to run this tool.
+Enable-PSRemoting from powershell on the system where you want to run this tool.
+This will enable winrm service with port 5985 and 5986.

 Check: